Blog

 Sunday 12th March 2017

 Carotid artery disease is a common cause of stroke.
 What is carotid artery disease?
 The carotid arteries supply oxygenated blood to the large front part of the brain.
 This part of the brain controls thought, speech and personality as well as our sensory (our ability to feel) and motor (our ability to move) functions.
 Carotid artery disease is the name given to narrowing (stenosis) of one or both of the carotid arteries, located at the front of your neck.
-The underlying cause of carotid artery disease is usually atherosclerosis (the build-up of fibrous and…
+The underlying cause of carotid artery disease is usually atherosclerosis (the build-up of fibrous and fatty material inside the…

 view more »